 A minimal stand-alone implementation of the Federated Averaging algorithm is provided here.
 The code includes TF functions for local computation, TFF computations for orchestration, and a driver script on the EMNIST dataset as an example.
 These files can easily be adapted for customized applciations and algorithmic changes following detailed instructions in the README.

 A more general implementation of Federated Averaging can be found here.
-This implementation allows for more sophisticated optimization techniques, including learning rate scheduling and the use of different optimizers on both the server and client.
-Code that applies this generalized Federated Averaging to various tasks and federated datasets can be found here.
+This implementation allows for more sophisticated optimization techniques, including the use of different optimizers on both the server and client.
+Other federated learning algorithms, including federated k-means clustering, can be found here.

 Model update compression